 We are the ones who can learn to be a leaf in the stream, carried towards our destiny by being aligned with Flow.

-We may be Pagan, UU, Buddhist, naturalist, spiritual-but-not-religious, or simply walking in the wilderness.
+We may be Pagan, UU, Buddhist, Christian, Muslim, naturalist, spiritual-but-not-religious, or simply walking in the wilderness.
+Many of us are LGBTQ+.
 Whoever we are, no matter where our lives have taken us, we are welcome here.

 You are welcome here.
 Be as close to or as far from The Way of the River community as feels good to you, but know you are welcome.